zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 501 Micro Theory II/🚧Game Theory 501 VI - Imperfect Information.md

 But then Player $1$ needs to understand that Player $2$ understands the above; and so Player $2$ will incorporate some guess about Player $1$'s guess about Player $2$'s guess about Player $1$.
 We can very quickly enter some sort of problem of infinite regress.

 ### Imperfect Information

-A framework to analyze such games was developed by Harsanyi (with no particular basis in fact, but an eye to tractability).
-One may suppose that the game has a specific type of incomplete information: Nature draws $\theta_1, \theta_2$ from a commonly known distribution.
-So players have *common priors* and then can anchor their guesses about others' strategies in those priors.

 Suppose $\theta_i$ is drawn from $\text{Unif}(0, \epsilon_i)$, and both players know that.
 Player $1$ doesn't know what Player $2$ will do, but knows that it will be increasing in $\theta_2$.
 Therefore, Player $2$'s choice can be represented as a cutoff: if $\theta_2 > c_2$, $s_2 = G$.

 Then we can reason about Player $1$'s choice by the same monotonicity logic, ie. finding $c_1$ such that $\theta_1 > c_1 \implies s_1 = P$.
 It follows that for $\theta_1 = c_1$, Player $1$ is indifferent between $P$ and $G$.